 I visited mummy on Rosh Hashanah afternoon.
 She was too ill to join us in shul in the morning but as ever she was interested to know what she had missed, and particularly what Rabbi Mark’s sermon had been about?
-So I told her about the new project for the coming year – the rabbis were hoping to meet as many members of the community as possible to ask them the simple but profound question, “what inspires you?”.
+So I told her about the new project for the coming year – the rabbis were hoping to meet as many members of the community as possible to ask them the simple but profound question, “What inspires you?”.
 I could see that mummy was thinking about this, and, knowing that any time in conversation with her was increasingly precious, I asked her what would be her answer.
 “Personal courage”, she said, “and loving kindness”, citing Janusz Korczak as the embodiment of these qualities.
 Korczak was a Polish author, social worker and pioneer in children’s education.
-He insisted on accompanying 200 orphans in his care to Treblinka extermination camp, where he shared their death in 1942.
+He insisted on accompanying two hundred orphans in his care to Treblinka extermination camp, where he shared their death in 1942.

 These qualities, which inspired her, seemed to resonate so deeply with our mother’s own life and experience…

-Anne Loebl died at the age of 81 on Friday afternoon, 4 months after she was diagnosed with an advanced, incurable cancer.
-She started life as Annalise Wertheimer, born in Prague on 20th December 1931 to parents Helena (Hella) and Jan.
+Anne Loebl died at the age of eighty one on Friday afternoon, four months after she was diagnosed with an advanced, incurable cancer.
+She started life as Annalise Wertheimer, born in Prague on 20 December 1931 to parents Helena (Hella) and Jan.
 They already had a son, Franticek, who was five years old.
 They were a close, well-educated family.
 Her father was a lawyer.
 Anne’s first seven years were happy ones, and the essence of her character was clearly fully formed by the time the war was about to break out and her parents sent her to safety in England on one of Nicholas Winton’s Kindertransport trains.